rkitover/windows-dev-guide/README.md

 structure.

-The `shortpath` function will convert a raw path to a nicer form with `~` substituted or the sysdrive removed, it can take args or pipeline input.
+The `shortpath` function will convert a raw path to a nicer form with the sysdrive removed, it can take args or pipeline input.
 The `realpath` function will give the canonical path with sysdrive using forward slashes, while `sysppath` will give you the standard Windows path with backslashes for e.g. passing to `cmd /c` commands.

 The `megs` function will show you the size of a file in mebibytes, this is not really the right way to do this, the right way would be to override the `FileInfo` and `DirectoryInfo` formats, I'm still researching a nice way to do this.

 The `syslog` function will show you a simple view of the System event log, while the `tasklog` function will show you a simple view